-Janvier Kilosho is finishing his PhD on artisanal mining.
-His latest field research was on the impact of iTSCi in Kalimbi.
-The survery report can be found here: Kilosho_Survey Report_Nyabibwe_august_2016
+Janvier Kilosho finished his PhD in 2018.
+In one of his chapters he examines the impact of iTSCi in Kalimbi mine.
+The survey report can be found here: Kilosho_Survey Report_Nyabibwe_august_2016

 And below is a brief summary of the project: